samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 The City Watch is a standing garrison of some eight hundred [Guards](/monsters/16915-guard) and **Veteran Warriors**.
 Bolstering these defenders are [Mages](/monsters/4831023-mage) from the city’s Guild of Wizardry, as well as [Priests](/monsters/16985-priest) from local temples.

-The captain-general and constable of the City Watch are stationed at the Grand Citadel (see “[City Locations](#CityLocations)”).
+The captain-general and constable of the City Watch are stationed at the Grand Citadel (see "[City Locations](#CityLocations)").

 #### City Walls